jbertman-hc/azure-fhir/README.md

 The application also displays a badge in the top navigation bar indicating the current data source:

-- 🟢 **Live API Data** - Successfully connected to the Azure backend API
+- 🟢 **Live API Data** - Successfully connected to the Azure backend API with full data
+- 🔵 **Hybrid Data** - Connected to the API but using a mix of API data and mock data
 - 🟠 **Mock Data** - Using mock data because the API connection failed

 If you're experiencing connectivity issues: